noproblem-james/datascience_topics/topics/data_eng/data_engineering.md

 - Iterative process
 - Important for everyone who deals with data

+Data engineering focuses on creating the physical data model in relational and nonrelational databases

 ## Relational Model
 - Organizes data into one or more tables (or "relations") of columns and rows with a unique key identying each row.
 - Generally each table represents one "entity" type such as *customer* or *product*